 Partnerships also factor heavily into my work.
 Most of the work conducted by my students has the involvement of colleagues in government, industry, non-profit organizations, agencies, and other fields of academia.
 This is important for helping the students develop contacts in the outside ‘real’ world and creating a responsibility to stakeholders.
 Equally important, these partnerships also bring an enormous amount of expertise and knowledge to bear on the research we conduct, which in no small measure has contributed to the diversity of animals and problems studied in my lab.

 At the present time I have no firm plans to start any new MSc projects in the foreseeable future.
 However, if the right project comes along I will reconsider.
-Prospective students wishing to explore potential thesis projects should reach out using the contact information available elsewhere on this website.
+Prospective students wishing to explore these potential thesis projects should reach out using the contact information available elsewhere on this website.
 Sending an unofficial copy of your transcripts along with your resume/Cv helps start the dialogue.
 Please keep in mind that a reasonably high GPA is needed for entry and success in graduate school (77% is the minimum at TRU, but the higher the better).
 I also look for students with strong course work, experience and a demonstrated interest in animal ecology, wildlife biology, or a related discipline.
 As I have only a few more years remaining before retirement, any students that enter the lab must do so with a clear commitment to remaining on the TRU campus until they finish their studies: I no longer am able to entertain students that envision leaving campus to work on their thesis from a distance, as this very typically greatly extends the time taken to finish.